CraftAcademyLabs/coach-guides/christmas_break_2020.md

 **Thomas** -
 - [ ] React native detox materials
-- [ ] Week 4 overview and modify talks
+- [ ] Week 3 overview and modify talks
   - [ ] Update weekly plan in coach guides
-  - [ ] Rewrite Cooper Challenge

 **Noel**
 - [ ] Week 1 overview and modify talks
   - [ ] Update weekly plan in coach guides

 - [ ] Go over ITP
+  - [ ] Create talk about http verbs and put web 101 in the beginning of week 4

 **Emma**
 - [ ] Week 2 overview and modify talks